-The mandatory deposit and travel or health insurance does not apply to persons travelling to Cambodia on business and have received an approved VAPGI certificate (Validation Application on Payment Guarantee/Invitation), which states that the inviting company will cover the costs in case of a positive test, or that the traveller will cover these costs themselves.
+The mandatory deposit and COVID-19 insurance does not apply to people travelling to Cambodia on business and have received an approved VAPGI certificate (Validation Application on Payment Guarantee/Invitation), which states that the inviting company will cover the costs in case of a positive test, or that the traveller will cover these costs themselves.

 Can I currently apply for a Cambodia visa?

-It is not yet possible to travel to Cambodia with an e-visa, only with a physical visa which is stamped into the passport by the Cambodian embassy.
-While the e-visa can still be applied for, the application is only processed after the immigration service resumed checking of e-visa applications.
+It is not yet possible to travel to Cambodia with an e-visa, only with a physical visa which is stamped into the passport by the Cambodian embassy, or with an electronic business visa that was issued by the Cambodian immigration service.
+While the e-visa can still be applied for, the application is only processed after the immigration service resumes checking of e-visa applications.
 It is not yet known when this will happen.

 What should I do if I am already in Cambodia?